Dennis Prager

 Dennis Mark Prager (/ˈpreɪgər/; born August 2, 1948) is an American conservative radio talk show host and writer.
 He is the host of the nationally syndicated radio talk show The Dennis Prager Show.
-In 2009, he co-founded PragerU, which creates five-minute videos from an American conservative perspective.
+In 2009, he co-founded PragerU, which creates content advocating capitalism and promoting conservative viewpoints on various political, economic, and sociological topics.

-His initial political work starting in 1969 concerned Refusenik, the Soviet Jews who were unable to emigrate.
+His initial political work, starting in 1969, focused on the Refuseniks, Soviet Jews who were denied permission to emigrate.
 He gradually began offering more and broader commentary on politics.

-His views generally align with social conservatism.
+In November 2024, Prager became paralyzed from the neck down due to a fall.